-Please refer to Note 15 to our audited consolidated financial statements included in this Annual Report for information regarding legal proceedings and contingencies, and for a discussion of risks related to legal proceedings and contingencies, please refer to "Item 1A.
+Please refer to Note 15 to our Consolidated Financial Statements included in this Annual Report for information regarding legal proceedings and contingencies, and for a discussion of risks related to legal proceedings and contingencies, please refer to "Item 1A.
 Risk Factors-General Risks."